 Sam finished by saying “Since joining the Everybody Volunteer Programme, the support and opportunities have been brilliant and I feel extremely proud to be part of the volunteer programme.
 Finally, I want to thank everyone who has supported me with my master’s dissertation, particularly the volunteer programme and all the staff and volunteers who were involved in the study.
-Also, thank you to my supervisor Nicola Gratton and everyone else from Stafford University Creative Communities Unit, everyone’s support made the study possible so thank you all very much.”
+Also, thank you to my supervisor Nicola Gratton and everyone else from Staffordshire University Creative Communities Unit, everyone’s support made the study possible so thank you all very much.”

 If Sam’s story has inspired you to volunteer with Everybody please express you interest from the following link: here